If you’re aware of minimalism but aren’t sure as to how to actually become a minimalist, you’re in the right place.

 And finally, minimalism isn’t just for rich white people.
-I know many families in third world countries drowning in clutter.
+I know many families in developing countries drowning in clutter.

 In fact, growing up poor, in any nation, can fuel a deep consumerist mentality as you get older.
 Scarcity kicks in as you develop “The More Virus”.

-Be aware of your upbringing as it’s likely to appear as an obstacle in some shape or form on your pursuit of simplicity.
+Be aware of your upbringing as it’s likely to appear as an obstacle in some shape or form in your pursuit of simplicity.

 Alrighty, that’s it for this post.
 Thanks for making it this far.
 If you have any experiences you want to share about your minimalist living journey, feel free to leave a comment below.

 Loved your article.
 I’ve been downsizing for the past five years, following tiny house movement, camping Rv’s.
 Moving from 1 bedroom apartment to an efficiency in that same building) squaring off 8×10 area and everything I own in it.
 Purchasing all natural items & fabrics.
 Wood, glass, metal etc. Gave up work and have retired.
 Going from from car to bike, not always easy but very gratifying.
 It’s not the toys that you own that make you a winner, but being content with choices you make for yourself and others that make you a winner!
 Thank you for listening.
 Yours in awareness Sandy

 Hi Sandra, thanks for sharing.
 I enjoyed reading about how you’ve downsized, especially this, “It’s not the toys that you own that make you a winner, but being content with choices you make for yourself and others that make you a winner.”